lukasmartinelli/lukasmartinelli.github.io/_posts/2015-04-04-github-ci-services.md

 - [Wercker](http://wercker.com/) and [CircleCI](https://circleci.com/) are new kids on the block and therefore might be a bit underrepresented in this analysis.
    I think it will be tough for them to compete with Travis.
 They need to convince the users creating new repositories.
-   Looking at the Go community where most projects are very new, we see that Travis alternatives are used more.
+   Looking at the Go community where most projects are very new, we see that Travis alternatives have a better chance.

+### Conclusion

 There is still room for more CI services, but given that not all Projects on Github are of serious nature, more than 50% of projects are unlikely to use CI.